Sequential Attention-based Sampling for Histopathological Analysis: Related Work

 {\bf Multiple Instance Learning (MIL)}.
 MIL is a weakly supervised learning paradigm widely applied in WSI analysis.
 Unlike fully supervised learning, where each instance is associated with a label, MIL involves dividing the slide into a ``bag'' of instances (patches); the model is then trained with bag-level labels.
 MIL is, therefore, suitable for classification problems where slide-level, but not patch-level, labels are available.
 Early MIL approaches relied on instance selection to identify the most relevant patches within a bag (\cite{GADERMAYR2024_MIL_review}).
 Recent models, such as attention-based MIL (ABMIL) \cite{ilse2018abmil}, assign importance weights to patches, allowing the model to focus on diagnostically relevant regions.

 {\bf Advances in attention-based MIL.} A key limitation of these approaches is that each patch is treated independently of the others, even though many may share strong feature correlations.
 Recent models exploit correlations among instance representations using a self-attention mechanism (e.g., TransMIL~\cite{shao2021transmil}).
 Other approaches cluster instances based on their attention scores~\cite{lu2021clam}.
 Yet, these attention mechanisms may capture only some types of diagnostic features, leading to overfitting and lack of generalization.
 To overcome this, Attention-Challenging Multiple Instance Learning (ACMIL)~\cite{zhang2023acmil} employs multiple attention blocks, each focusing on distinctive diagnostic features.
-Inspired by these approaches, our model incorporates multiple attention heads for diagnostically-relevant feature extraction and a correlation-based state update rule for efficient feature updates.
+Inspired by these approaches, our model incorporates multiple attention heads for diagnostically relevant feature extraction and a correlation-based state update rule for efficient feature updates.
+Moreover, earlier approaches largely process every patch at high resolution, which is computationally inefficient.
+ZoomMIL \cite{zoom_mil} addresses this by recursively sampling a fixed number of patches per resolution based on top-$k$ attention scores.
+However, its sampling strategy depends on predefined attention criteria, which motivates the use of adaptive and context-aware patch selection methods.

 {\bf Deep Reinforcement Learning (DRL) in medical imaging}.
 Conventional RL learns a policy for actions that maximizes the expected reward in novel, unstructured environments.
 DRL augments RL with the representational power of deep neural networks.
 The power of DRL was originally demonstrated in challenging strategy and video games (e.g., Deep-Q, AlphaGo), \cite{mnih2013playingatariDRL, silver2017mastering}.
 DRL is particularly useful in domains with limited annotations, such as automated medical diagnosis, and has been successfully applied to various medical imaging tasks, including localization of anatomical landmarks in medical scans \citep{ALANSARY2019156}, lesion detection \citep{Maicas2017lesion, stember2020lesion}, 3D image segmentation of MRI scans \citep{liao2019segmentation} and tumor classification in WSIs \citep{zhao2022rlogist, zheng2024cvpr}.
 In such tasks, a DRL agent learns an optimal search strategy by exploring different portions of the environment (here, image) and receiving sparse feedback in the form of classification accuracy, without the need for analyzing the entire image at high resolution.